-Level premium rates for the death and terminal Illness benefits are guaranteed not to increase until the Policy anniversary date immediately preceding the Life Insured's 65th birthday except if due to any increase due to any tax, duty or charge introduced by Government.
+Level premium rates for Life Insurance are guaranteed not to increase until the Policy anniversary date immediately preceding the Life Insured's 65th birthday except if due to any increase due to any tax, duty or charge introduced by Government.

 In all other cases, we can increase the rates for the product.
-We will only do this if we have provided you with three months' notice in writing.
+We will only do this if we have provided you with 30 days' notice in writing.